NappingPiglet/dicecloud-v2-guide/documentation-for-properties/attackaction.md

 ## Resources

-Resources are a method of consuming either an item or an attribute during the useage of an action.
+Resources are a method of consuming either an item or an attribute during the usage of an action.

 * Attribute
   * This consumes a quantity of an attribute when you use the action.